gabrielshanahan/moroccode/README.md

 ---

 ### Difference
 Moroccode can list differences between fields of objects.
-The API is the same as with [compareByFields](#comparebyfields---the-concise-way).
+The API is the same as with [compareUsingFields](#compareusingfields---the-concise-way).
 ```kotlin
 val test1 = Dummy(f1 = "Hello", f2 = 5)
 val test2 = Dummy(f1 = "World", f2 = 5)